NBISweden/EGA-SE-user-docs/README.md

 ### Upload the file(s)​

+**NOTE: At the time of writing there is an issue with uppmax that prevents singularity images from reading the wharf directory from the uppmax side.
+If you are submitting data from bianca, you need to install s3cmd natively using [this guide](installing.md) instead of using the singularity option.**

 S3 allows for **optional** creation of folders.
 Folder creation is automatic when adding a directory name to a file upload.
 ​